j-rosas/mdef/docs/seminars/Design Studio.md

 Derivable 1 : A reflection on how you are documenting and communicating your work

-Derivable 2: Video wich can include multiple ways of video journaling documenting the course tech beyond myth.
+Derivable 2: 3 min Video aprox wich can include multiple ways of video journaling documenting the course tech beyond myth.
+(EXPERIENT!!)